 The problem with delaying making a valid Will is that if you die without a Will, known as dying intestate, not only is there a risk your estate will not be distributed as you would have wished, there will be uncertainty regarding who is to be the guardian of your children.
 Not to mention the fact your loved ones, who will be in a state of grief, and perhaps shock, will be forced to deal with your unsorted affairs which is time-consuming and stressful.

 If you’re considering making a Will, our dedicated team are here to help you plan and make provisions for you and your loved ones throughout your lifetime.
 Making a Will not only ensures that your wishes are carried out after your death but also that your loved ones are looked after in the way you intended.
 This is especially important if you are marrying for a second or third time and you want to make adequate provisions for all your children.

 Our Wills, trusts, and probate team, led by firm Director, Samantha Edward, will make sure you have an expertly drafted, valid Will which perfectly expresses your wishes.
 We listen carefully and document meticulously, ensuring what you want to happen to your property, assets, children, pets, and treasured possessions actually transpire.

-To speak to someone in our Wills, trusts, and probate team, please phone 0191 500 6989 to make an appointment or begin online.
+To speak to someone in our Wills, Trusts, and Probate team, please contact your nearest office to make an appointment or begin online.